ideologyandconflict/conflictandideology.github.io/_posts/2018-04-21-other-factors.md

 ### Example of Competition between ISIS and Al Qaeda on a violence basis
 After the crisis of hotel in Mali launched by the Al Qaeda, in which 19 people were killed, there were aggressive debate between ISIS and Al Qaeda.
-Supporter of Al Qaeda suggested ISIS that might `learn a thing or two’ from the Mali Incident.
-Some said,` Allahu alam’, meaning that `God knows best’, and some commented ` they (ISIS) don’t operate in Mali, we know who operate there (Al Qaeda)’.
+Supporter of Al Qaeda suggested ISIS that might 'learn a thing or two' from the Mali Incident.
+Some said,' Allahu alam', meaning that 'God knows best', and some commented ' they (ISIS) don't operate in Mali, we know who operate there (Al Qaeda)'.
 All these sarcastic wordings induced ISIS momentum on violence, they could not be humiliated.
 Shortly after a week of the Mali Crisis, the ISIS attacked Paris where 130 people were killed.
 This move has illustrated how fierce competition between two